AndrewTweddle/EntelectChallenge2013/README.md

 This was my competition entry for the [2013 Entelect R100k Challenge](http://challenge.entelect.co.za/challenge-history-2013).

-# A whirlwind summary of the game rules...

 The theme was inspired by the 1980's tank warfare game, Battle City.
+A brief summary of the rules follows...

 There are 8 fixed boards ranging in size from about 61x61 to 81x81.
 Each player has 2 tanks.